The Genius 9600 is a brilliant electric toothbrush.

 If you need to charge your brush on the go, you can do so whilst it is in the case, but you need to connect the power adapter to the mains, there is no battery built into the case.

 It uses the 1 and only power adapter that comes with the 9600.
-If you use this for your charging stand at home, you need to remember to take it with you when travelling.
+If you use this for your charging stand at home, you need to remember to take it with you when traveling.

 The USB port allows you to connect a USB device, like a smartphone to it, so you can not only charge the brush but your phone to.